Farm to Fork: Redefining Fresh Food at a Golf Course

 “At lunch, more than 50 percent of our customers have come here to play golf.
 They are an important audience for us,” says Bear.

 But who else is dining at Harvest?
 For the most part, it’s the local community.
 Going through an extensive remodel and rename almost four years ago, The Ranch at Laguna Beach boasts hotel accommodations, a quaint nine-hole golf course, spa and two eateries, the more refined of which being Harvest.
+The Ranch had many flightscope mevo simulators for all who love practicing and want to improve their score before to go to the camp.

 Nestled into a canyon in Laguna Beach, the property feels secluded and serene, but is just a half-mile from the Pacific Ocean and minutes from downtown Laguna Beach.
 Open for breakfast, lunch and dinner, Harvest is a destination unto itself, changing its menu seasonally to keep locals consistently coming back for more.